openstack-archive/tripleo-docs/deploy-guide/source/features/cephadm.rst

 ------------------------------------------------

 To make a Ceph *server* configuration change, after the cluster has been deployed, use the `ceph config command`_.
-Updating the parameters in `CephConfigOverrides` and running a stack update will not change the running Ceph server.
-The parameters in `CephConfigOverrides` are only applied to a new Ceph server at bootstrap.
 A '/etc/ceph/ceph.conf' file is not distributed to all Ceph servers and instead `Ceph's centralized configuration management`_ is used.

 A single '/etc/ceph/ceph.conf' file may be found on the bootstrap node.
-The directives under `CephConfigOverrides` are used to create a config file, e.g. ceph_bootstrap.conf, which is passed to `cephadm bootstrap` with `--config ceph_bootstrap.conf` so that those directives are applied to the new cluster at bootstrap.
+The directives under `CephConfigOverrides` are used to create a config file, e.g. assimilate_ceph.conf, which is passed to `cephadm bootstrap` with `--config assimilate_ceph.conf` so that those directives are applied to the new cluster at bootstrap.
 The option `--output-config /etc/ceph/ceph.conf` is also passed to the `cephadm bootstrap` command and that's what creates the `ceph.conf` on the bootstrap node.
 The